RELATIONS & PERSONNEL MANAGEMENT

 full course.
 This again, resulted to frequency increase

-in petroleum products prices.
+in petroleum products prices and its consequential effects.

 This study is significant in the followings ways: